Key Takeaways

 Today, the regulatory environment governing data sharing practices has become increasingly stringent and forward-thinking.

 The Dodd-Frank Act in the US, including specific sections like 1033, is shaping how data must be handled securely and transparently.
-In Canada, the government has taken notice of the pitfalls associated with screen scraping.
+In Canada, the Financial Consumer Agency warns that screen scraping is not open banking.
+It notes consumers have no secure data-sharing system today.
+Regulators in both countries treat screen scraping banking access as a transitional practice to retire.

 By enabling fast, secure access to quality data through APIs, these regulations aim to curb screen scraping and misuse of financial information while also reducing bias and reliance on credit scores.
 The next evolution will further integrate financial services into a broader digital ecosystem.